 All of the Company's assets are presently located in Australia however the Company may contract with international parties from time to time.
 It may be difficult or impossible to enforce judgments obtained in overseas courts predicated upon the civil liability provisions of the securities laws of those countries.

 MINERAL PROJECTS

-The Company's principal asset is its 100% interest in the Macarthur Iron Ore Projects which comprises of two distinct mineral projects:
+The Company's principal asset is its 100% interest in the Macarthur Iron Ore Projects.
+Refer to "Description of the Business of the Company" above.